 Deloitte study calls for the growth of a redefined manufacturing sector

-By Rob Colman Metalworking Production and Purchasing
+April 9, 2012 by Rob Colman Metalworking Production and Purchasing

 In early February, the Quebec offices of Deloitte released a new study discussing the challenges of Quebec’s manufacturers.
 It is a no-holds-barred look at how manufacturing is struggling in the province, and how it can reinvigorate itself with the right approach.
 It’s also a document manufacturers from across Canada can benefit from.